Fictoplasm/manta/README.md

 * includes via subfolder. manta.json is to be loaded from via manually
 * I used an Elite-C, so the bootloader is atmel-dfu

+I recently updated my layout for left handed use:

 ![lh layout](keyboard-layout.jpg)